 If your doggie has a cough which is accompanied by any of the following symptoms, take him to the vet without delay:

 - Difficulty breathing

 - The coughing lasts for a long time

 Treatment of Canine Coughing

-If your dog is being treated for the underlying cause, or if your dog has a minor cough of brief duration but is otherwise healthy, some cough medications and home remedies are available to help ease the discomfort of coughing.
+If your dog is being treated for the underlying cause, or if your dog has a minor bout of cough but is otherwise healthy, some cough medications and home remedies are available to help ease the discomfort of coughing.